 Expanding your group offerings is a powerful way to reach and help more people.
 Compared to primarily working one-on-one, consistent group work can also lead to reduced work hours, additional revenue streams, and increased income.
 Many providers derive significant satisfaction from group work and find it reduces burnout.
 Additionally, working with clients in a group setting can lead to working with them one-on-one.

-ZestLife recognizes the sensitive nature of Protected Health Information (PHI) and is deeply committed to ensuring its confidentiality, security, and proper handling.
-We take all necessary steps to protect data and want you to rest assured data will never be for sale.
-We are HIPPA compliant and notes are encrypted and only visible to the provider.
+ZestLife recognizes the sensitive nature of your data and are deeply committed to ensuring your confidentiality, security, and proper handling.
+We take all necessary steps to protect data.